zmitton/eth-proof/TESTING.md

 We use [jenkins-vagrant](https://github.com/etclabscore/jenkins-vagrant)

-Here is an example jenkins file that runs node project tests in each of osx, linux and windows:
+Here is an example [jenkinsfile](https://jenkins.io/doc/book/pipeline/jenkinsfile/) that runs node project tests in each of osx, linux and windows:

 ```
 pipeline {